Go to top button

 Need help?
 Contact the Eurostat user support

-The EU survey on the use of ICT in households and by individuals is an annual survey conducted since 2002.
+The Survey on the Use of Information and Communication Technologies by Families is an annual survey conducted since 2002.
 In Portugal, it has been conducted since 2002.

-In 2024, the survey collects data on the access to information and communication technologies (ICT), on the use of the internet, e-government, e-commerce, Internet of things and Green ICT.
+In 2025, the survey collects data on the access to information and communication technologies (ICT), on the use of the internet, e-government use of electronic (eID) and e-commerce as well as e-skills and privacy and protection of personal data.

 The survey is collecting data of internet users, individuals who have used the internet in the three months prior to the survey.

 This annual survey is used to benchmark ICT-driven developments, both by following developments for core variables over time and by looking in greater depth at other aspects at a specific point in time.
-While the survey initially concentrated on access and connectivity issues, its scope has subsequently been extended to cover a variety of subjects (for example, the use of internet, e-government, e-commerce, Internet of Things and Green ICT) and socio-economic analysis (such as regional diversity, gender specificity, differences in age, education and the employment situation).
-The scope of the survey with respect to different technologies is also adapted so as to cover new product groups and means of delivering communication technologies to end-users.
+While the survey initially concentrated on access and connectivity issues, its scope has subsequently been extended to cover a variety of subjects (for example, the use of internet, e-government, use of eID, e-commerce, e-skills and privacy and protection of personal data) and socio-economic analysis (such as regional diversity, gender specificity, differences in age, education and the employment situation).
+The scope of the survey with respect to different technologies is also adapted to cover new product groups and means of delivering communication technologies to end-users.

 Deviations from standard ICT concepts: Not applicable.